1. Ada

 • Your stiff neck is accompanied by confusion and vomiting

-If you’re experiencing a stiff neck and you think that it might be from COVID, then the best way to know is to get tested.
+If you’re experiencing a stiff neck and think it might be from COVID, the best way to know is to get tested.

 How can you treat a stiff neck with COVID-19?